yehjuneheo/AWS_HOL/Virtual Cloud & Security (VPC, WAF)/Accessing Private VPC Resources using Lambda.md

-#### This section covers about using a Lambda function running inside a VPC to extend the storage available of EFS.
+#### This section covers about using accessing a private elastic file system using Lambda.

 ## VPC Lambda & Elastic File System
 * This is the architecture that I will be implementing in this lab: